mythnc/fb-papa/README.md

 It will show you the result url of RSS.

-Then, you can use your RSS Reader to follow the pages your like.
+Once you have the RSS link, you can use your RSS Reader to follow the pages your like.

 ## The second block

-A funny function I made for fun.

-I don't know to explain too much.
+I made this for fun, and I don't know to explain too much.

 Try it yourself.
 XD